The following professionals lent their expertise to this article:

 What Are the LPN to BSN Admission Requirements?

-The precise admissions requirements will vary based on the specific LPN to BSN program.
+The specific admissions requirements will vary by LPN-to-BSN program.
 But for most prospective nursing students, they should expect to comply with the following admission requirements:

 • Completion of an admission application.